camilodoa/camilodoa/README.md

 #### right now,
-I'm using spiking neural networks to solve reinforcement learning problems, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), and I'm a software engineer at JPMorgan Chase & Co.
+I'm using spiking neural networks to solve reinforcement learning problems, I'm contributing to [pdq](https://github.com/ProofDrivenQuerying/pdq), and I'm a software engineer at Google